nolan-h-hamilton/Consenrich/docs/source/examples.rst

     :width: 900px
     :align: left

+Output tracks and features are visualized around at the transcription start site of `NOTCH1` in the IGV browser snapshot above.
+The bigWig files `atac20Benchmark_consenrich_state.bw` and `atac20Benchmark_consenrich_residuals.bw` are overlaid (blue/red) for comparison.
+Regions showing structured enrichment (db2) are positioned above the Consenrich signal.

+**Computation**

 Memory is tracked with `memory-profiler <https://pypi.org/project/memory-profiler/>`_.
-See the plot below for memory use over time and frequency of function calls (marked as notches).
+See the plot below for memory usage over time.
+Function calls are marked as notches in the plot.
+Note that the repeated sampling of memory introduces some overhead affecting runtime.

 .. image:: ../benchmarks/atac20/images/atac20BenchmarkMemoryPlot.png
     :alt: Time vs. Memory Usage (`memory-profiler`)